Amortization

 Notice how the principal portion increases over time, while the interest portion decreases?
 That’s amortization in action!

-• It helps match the cost of the asset with the revenue it generates over time.
+• Helps match the cost of the asset with the revenue it generates over time.

-• It impacts a company’s reported profits and asset values.
+• Impacts a company’s reported profits and asset values.

-• It can provide tax benefits (amortization expenses are often tax-deductible).
+• Can provide tax benefits (amortization expenses are often tax-deductible).

-• It provides a clear repayment schedule for borrowers.
+• Provides a clear repayment schedule for borrowers.

-• It helps lenders manage risk and calculate returns.
+• Helps lenders manage risk and calculate returns.

-• It affects a borrower’s balance sheet and income statement over time.
+• Affects a borrower’s balance sheet and income statement over time.

 Amortization impacts financial statements in a few ways: